Vodafone Ireland: Criticism

 The European Commission upheld a ruling by the Irish regulatory body, Comreg, that the Irish mobile phone market needed greater competition, and acknowledged that "tacit collusion possibly existed between O2 and Vodafone".

 A senior manager at Vodafone Ireland in March 2007 was dismissed following allegations that he defrauded the mobile operator of more than €1m.
 The company added in a statement: "As the matter is subject to legal proceedings, Vodafone cannot comment further."

 The National Parents Council criticised mobile phone companies for the lack of information available about filtering.
 The Sunday Tribune tested access to four separate sites – a pornography site, an Irish escort site, a pro-anorexia site and a prosuicide site – on the mobile phone networks Vodafone, O2, 3 and Meteor.
 All four networks allowed access.

 In January 2009 it was revealed that Ireland was nearly the most profitable market in the world for multinational mobile operators like Vodafone.

 In April 2009, the company admitted to overcharging 100,000 of its Irish customers a total of €900,000 by incorrectly billing them.

 In August 2010, it was revealed that the Irish exchequer was facing a demand from the company for a substantial corporation tax refund after it agreed that tax paid in Ireland should have been paid in Britain.
 The Vodafone subsidiary in question had profits of over €200 million but just 20 employees.

 In March 2011, Vodafone pleaded guilty to four breaches of the Data Protection Act at the Dublin District Court.

 Vodafone admitted in June 2012 it had not returned more than half of the €1.9m it overcharged customers and there was little likelihood the remainder would be returned.
 ComReg said it was monitoring Vodafone's provision of refunds to affected consumers.

 The Department of Justice advised Vodafone publishing details of data requested by the Gardaí and other Irish authorities might compromise national security and hinder the investigation of serious criminal activity but it subsequently published the data.

+Vodafone has a long-standing relationship with Amdocs, a large software and services company founded in Israel that has been repeatedly accused of espionage, including in the US.
+In 2024, Vodafone implemented the Amdocs BSS/OSS platform that processes mobile and fixed service usage data.